 Simply put, no. Churchill’s claim about the U.S. Army was later found to be fabricated, according to Salon.
 But smallpox did devastate Indigenous Americans in the 1830s.

-According to History Net, the epidemic started when a steamboat called St. Peter’s stopped at Fort Clark, North Dakota, along the Missouri River.
+The epidemic started when a steamboat called St. Peter’s stopped at Fort Clark, North Dakota, along the Missouri River.
 The boat had infected passengers, and the disease soon spread throughout the nearby tribes.

 But contrary to Churchill’s claim, U.S. government officials actually sought to stem the epidemic.
 Thomas Brown, an assistant professor of sociology at Lamar University who helped discredit Churchill’s research, explained in a 2006 paper published by the University of Michigan that an Indian Bureau subagent named Joshua Pilcher, who was on the boat, suggested an aggressive vaccination program to combat the disease.